SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

             OR "agricultur*" OR "cropping system$" OR "agroforest*" OR "agro forest*" OR "aquaculture" OR "fisher*" OR "fish farm*"
             OR
               (
-                ("lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "footprint") NEAR/5 ("material$" OR "service$" OR "analy?is" OR "analy?es" OR "analy?e" OR "assessment$" OR "assess" OR "assessed")
+                ("lifecycle$" OR "life-cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "footprint") NEAR/5 ("material$" OR "service$" OR "analy?is" OR "analy?es" OR "analy?e" OR "assessment$" OR "assess" OR "assessed")
               )
             OR
               (
-                ("waste$" OR "biowaste$" OR "ewaste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge")
+                ("waste$" OR "biowaste$" OR "ewaste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge")
                 NEAR/5
                     ("management" OR "handling" OR "packaging" OR "labelling" OR "storing" OR "disposal" OR "dispose$" OR "incinerat*" OR "combust*"
                     OR "collection" OR "collect$" OR "collected" OR "transport*" OR "treatment" OR "processing" OR "processed" OR "end of life" OR "end of chain"